tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **takehome: surprisingly few neo-epitopes of cancer recognized by immune system, guessing that cancer has many more than 1-3 neo-epitopes, but perhaps I'm mistaken**
 # Immunosensitivity mediated by downregulated AKT1-SKP2 induces anti-PD-1-associated thyroid immune injury
  - although female hormones suspected to cause susceptibility to immune injury, dividing female patients by age (to look at pre/post menopausal females) didn't yield any differences
+# Immunotherapy in oncology and the kidneys: a clinical review of the evaluation and management of kidney immune-related adverse events
+ - acute tubulo-interstitial nephritis is most common kidney irAE, glomerular lesions and electrolyte disturbances also seen
+ - recommend early use of carticosteroids when appropriate
 # Improved survival with T cell clonotype stability after anti-CTLA-4 treatment in cancer patients
 # Abstract
  - **CTLA-4 blockade results in both expansion and loss of T cell clonotypes, global turnover of T cell repertoire**